Classic Exterior Shutters

 An example of louvered shutters.

 Today, shutters remain a classic fixture in historic homes and are considered an integral part of many window designs.
 Since shutters are rarely used for their original function, many homes have turned to decorative, inoperable shutters.
 We strongly believe in using operable shutters for historical accuracy.
-Based on traditional architecture, we typically size our shutters to fully cover and accept the window opening and match the vertical dimension of the window’s frame.
+Based on traditional architecture, we size shutters to fully cover and accept the window opening and match the vertical dimension of the window’s frame.